State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Mason v.
 Dale Construction, Inc., 4354 CRB-3-01-1 (November 7, 2001).

 Burse v.
-American International Airways, Inc., 3986 CRB-2-99-3 (March 3, 2000).
+American International Airways, Inc., 3986 CRB-2-99-3 (March 3, 2000), rev’d, 262 Conn.
+31 (2002).

 King v.
 New Britain, 3703 CRB-6-97-10 (January 12, 1999).

-Respondent offered no evidence to support affirmative defense of willful misconduct.
-See also, King, § 7-433c; cited at King, § 31-294c.
+Respondent offered no evidence to support affirmative defense of wilful misconduct.
+See also, King, § 7-433, § 31-294c.

 Paternostro v.
 Arborio Corp., 3659 CRB-6-97-8 (September 8, 1998), aff’d, 56 Conn.
 App.
 215 (1999), cert. denied, 252 Conn.
 928 (2000).

 Trial commissioner found that decedent was intoxicated and was attempting to cross limited access highway on foot against employer’s rules when he was struck by a car and killed.
-Trier ruled that this constituted willful and serious misconduct, and dismissed dependents’ claim for benefits.
+Trier ruled that this constituted wilful and serious misconduct, and dismissed dependents’ claim for benefits.
 CRB affirmed.
 Toxicological analysis of decedent showed that his blood alcohol content was .18 at time of death, which occurred shortly after the accident.
 Expert testified that this constitutes intoxication pursuant to AMA guidelines.
-Commissioner was entitled to find that these circumstances amounted to willful misconduct.
+Commissioner was entitled to find that these circumstances amounted to wilful misconduct.
 Trier did not need to find that decedent’s misconduct or intoxication was the sole proximate cause of the accident; Connecticut law uses substantial factor test to determine necessary causal connection in workers’ compensation cases.

 Hurd v.
 United Methodist Homes, 3358 CRB-4-96-5 (April 1, 1998).